 Four pillars of quality

-Humana's view is that it takes engagement and structure in equal measure to achieve good results for our customers and clients and to ensure uniform high-quality services.
+Humana’s opinion is that it takes commitment and structure in equal measure to achieve the best possible results for our customers and clients, and to ensure uniform highquality services.
 This work rests on four pillars:

 1. Individualised solutions

 Customers and clients always come first.
-This is necessary for us to practice what we preach – we believe everyone is entitled to autonomy, integrity and a good life.
-Furthermore, every person is unique, so our solutions also need to be.
+We believe everyone is entit led to autonomy, integrity and a good life.
+Everyone is different, so our solu tions must reflect this.
 Each client should have an individual plan with personal goals and should participate in preparing and reviewing the plan.
 In elderly care, the targets are aimed mainly at creating quality of life on the individual’s terms.
-For adolescents in HVB1) or foster homes, the targets define goals for the individual’s development.
-For example, they can be concerned with completing their education or eliminating self-harm behaviours.
+For young people in residential or familybased care, the targets define goals for the individual’s development.
+For example, they may focus on completing their education or eliminating selfharming behaviours.

 2. Common core values

-Our shared core values are the basis for both our strategic planning and day-to-day contact with customers, clients and contractors.
-The commitment, sense of responsibility and happiness of our employees help make Humana a leading care provider.
+Humana's shared core values are the basis for both our strategic planning and our daytoday contact with customers, clients and contractors.
+The commitment, sense of responsibility and happiness of our employees make Humana a leading care provider.

 3. Evidence-based practices

-For Humana, evidence-based work is central to ensuring high-quality care for customers and clients.
-A common organisational structure for quality and methods ensures that Humana’s specialists provide medical and psychosocial care and treatment based on the best available knowledge and evidence-based methods.
-(Read more about evidence-based work below.)
+For Humana, an evidencebased approach is central to ensuring high quality care for customers and clients.
+A common organisational structure for quality and methods ensures that Humana’s specialists work in accor dance with the best available know ledge and evidencebased methods.

 4. A high level of expertise

 Humana is a business made by people, for people.
-We recruit dedicated individuals and offer continuous development.
-Our staff includes experienced psychologists, doctors, social workers, legal experts, nurses, assistant nurses and treatment assistants.
+We recruit dedica ted individuals and offer continuous development.
+Our staff includes expe rienced social workers, nurses, assistant nurses, treatment assistants, psycholo gists, legal experts and doctors.

 Based on studies and evidence

-Two methods that Humana works with are Treatment Foster Care Oregon, TFCO, and Connect, where Humana is the licence holder in the Nordics.
+Two examples of methods that Humana works with are Treatment Foster Care Oregon (TFCO) and Connect.
+Humana is the licence holder in the Nordics for both methods.

-TFCO is designed for adolescents and families with serious problems that may call for placement in a residential care home.
-Within the framework of Humana’s use of TFCO, a follow-up study is being done in which we follow 50 adolescents from treatment start to treatment finish.
-We measure school attendance, frequency of doing homework and the person’s mental and physical health.
+TFCO is designed for young people and families with serious problems that may call for placement in a residential care home.
+Within the framework of Humana’s use of TFCO, a study is being done in which we follow 50 young people from treatment start to treatment finish.
+We measure school attendance, frequency of doing home work and the person’s mental and physical health.
+TFCO is now on the National Board of Health and Wel fare’s list of recommended treatment methods that all municipalities should be able to offer.

-Connect is a structured programme with the aim of helping parents and other caregivers find a new understanding of the child’s and their own behaviours and reactions, and in the long run change their caregiver role.
-The effects on the children and the foster homes after the foster parents have gone through Connect training are currently being studied in a randomised controlled trial (RCT) of Connect.
-The project is a collaboration between Humana, Simon Fraiser University in Canada and the School of Social Work at Lund University in Sweden.
+Connect is a structured programme with the aim of helping parents and other caregivers find a new under standing of both the child’s and their own behaviours and reactions.
+The effects on children and the fami lybased care after the familybased caregivers have gone through Connect training are currently being studied in a randomised controlled trial (RCT) of Connect.
+The project is a collaboration involving Humana, Simon Fraser Uni versity in Canada and the School of Social Work at Lund University in Sweden.

 Humana Quality Model